HUM-331-Princeton/manifest-destiny/art-in-the-journals.md

 Nellie Martin Wade included a poem about Denali (referred to by Wade as Mount McKinley) in the tenth chapter of her manuscript, which she penned upon viewing the mountain for the first time.

-“Having ever been a lover of Nature in all her forms and moods from the tiniest wild flowers and the most delicate ferns to her great forests, her mighty rivers, and her wondrous mountains, no sight ever impressed me more than this noble lofty peak.
+> Having ever been a lover of Nature in all her forms and moods from the tiniest wild flowers and the most delicate ferns to her great forests, her mighty rivers, and her wondrous mountains, no sight ever impressed me more than this noble lofty peak.
 I could not refrain from writing these lines as a tribute to her serene glory fully, realizing that no pen has power to describe, nor, brush to paint, any thing that can justly describe such magnificent grandeur.

 	I gaze in awe and silent admiration,
 	McKinley, Grand old Mount, at you today.